Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Estimating the Power Spectrum

-and then marginalise over all $\bmath{a}$ in order to find the posterior for the parameters $\{\varphi_i\}$ alone.
-For our choice of $\mathrm{Pr}(\{\varphi_i\})$ we use a uniform prior in $\log_{10}$ space as the scale of the coefficients is largely unknown below some upper limit, and draw from the parameter $\rho_i = \log(\varphi_i)$ instead of $\varphi_i$ which has the added advantage that we avoid unnecessary rejections due to samples which have negative coefficients in the sampling process.
+and then marginalise over all $\mathbf{a}$ in order to find the posterior for the parameters $\{\varphi_i\}$ alone.
+For our choice of $\mathrm{Pr}(\{\varphi_i\})$ we use a uniform prior in $\log_{10}$ space as the scale of the coefficients is largely unknown below some upper limit, and draw our samples from the parameter $\rho_i = \log_{10}(\varphi_i)$ instead of $\varphi_i$ which has the added advantage that we avoid unnecessary rejections due to samples which have negative coefficients in the sampling process.
 Given this choice of prior the conditional distributions that make up Eq. \ref{Eq:Prob} can be written:

-where $\mathbfss{N} = \left<\bmath{n}\bmath{n}^T\right>$ and represents the white noise errors in the residuals, which follows from Eq. \ref{Eq:GEq} with $\mathbfss{N}$ replacing $\mathbfss{C}$, and substituting $\delta\bmath{t} - F\bmath{a}$ for $\delta\mathbf{t}$, and:
+where $\mathbf{N} = \left<\mathbf{n}\mathbf{n}^T\right>$ and represents the white noise errors in the residuals, which follows from Eq. \ref{Eq:GEq} with $\mathbf{N}$ replacing $\mathbf{C}$, and substituting $\mathbf{\delta t} - \mathbf{F}\mathbf{a}$ for $\mathbf{\delta t}$, and:

-Note that we can calculate $\mathbfss{G}(\mathbfss{G}^T\mathbfss{N}\mathbfss{G})^{-1}\mathbfss{G}^T$ before the sampling starts and store it in memory which eliminates the need for any dense matrix inversions, or matrix multiplications within the likelihood calculation.
-It is important to state that this does not mean we are unable to fit for any of the properties of the white noise.
-Using the fact that $\mathbfss{N}$ is a diagonal matrix, and $\mathbfss{G}$ are block diagonal and obey the relation:
+Note that we can calculate $\mathbf{G}(\mathbf{G}^T\mathbf{N}\mathbf{G})^{-1}\mathbf{G}^T$ before the sampling starts and store it in memory which eliminates the need for any dense matrix inversions, or matrix multiplications within the likelihood calculation.

-the inverse term immediately simplifies to $\mathbfss{N'}^{-1}$.
-If we wish to model the noise for each pulsar independently, where each pulsar $p$ has $o_p$ residuals, $m_p$ model fit parameters and $\sigma_p$ white noise amplitude, $\mathbfss{N'}$ will be a diagonal matrix where the first $(o_1 - m_1)$ entries are equal to $\sigma_1^2$, the next $(o_2 - m_2)$ entries will be equal to $\sigma_2^2$ and so on.
-Again exploiting the block diagonal nature of $\mathbfss{G}$ we can then rearrange: